palinkas-jo-reggelt/GeoLite2SQL/README.md

-## GeoLite2MySQL
+## GeoLite2DB
-Powershell script to import MaxMinds GeoLite2 data into MySQL
+Powershell script to import MaxMinds GeoLite2 data into database server table

 ## NEW